Millions must cut water use in drought-stricken California

 “We don’t have enough water supplies right now to meet normal demand.
 The water is not there,” Metropolitan Water District spokesperson Rebecca Kimitch said.
 “This is unprecedented territory.
 We’ve never done anything like this before.”

-The Metropolitan Water District uses water from the Colorado River and the State Water Project to supply 26 public water agencies, which provide it to 19 million people, or 40% of the state’s population.
+The Metropolitan Water District uses water from the Colorado River and the State Water Project to supply 26 public water agencies that provide water to 19 million people, or 40% of the state’s population.

 January, February and March of this year were the driest three months in recorded state history in terms of rainfall and snowfall, Kimitch said.